What is aquaplaning?

 While this isn’t something people can change, those who drive cars with wide tyres need to be especially conscious during wet weather.
 The pressure and condition of the tyres for these cars is even more important.

-• Avoid slamming the brakes.
+1. Avoid braking.
 It might be your first instinct to stop the car, but you could end up causing your car to lose control and spin.

-• Relax your grip on the steering wheel but maintain control until the positive feeling of contact with the road surface returns.
+4. Relax your grip on the steering wheel but maintain straight and steady control until the positive feeling of contact with the road surface returns.

-• When you feel yourself gaining more control of the car, brake to bring your speed down.
+When you feel yourself gaining more control of the car, decelerate to bring your speed down.

 We'll help you get back on the road.